BondWong/AKHFTP/README.md

 To test that, type 'make run_client_upload2'
 After client requests upload, it gets back deny message from server because the file size is greater than 1 KB.

+## Extra Credit:
+We did not implement extra credit task.